Alagoas curassow: Taxonomy

 The Alagoas curassow was first mentioned by German naturalist Georg Marcgrave in his work Historia Naturalis Brasiliae which was published in 1648.
 Because of the lack of information and specimens, it was considered conspecific with the common razor-billed curassow, until its rediscovery in 1951 in the Alagoas lowland forests, Brazil.

-Following the review of Pereira & Baker (2004), they are today believed to be a fairly basal lineage of its genus, related to the crestless curassow, the other Mitu species with brown eumelanin in the tail tip.
-Its lineage has been distinct since the Miocene-Pliocene boundary (approximately 5 million years ago), when it became isolated in refugia in the Atlantic Forest.
+Phylogenetic analyses based on mitochondrial gene sequences indicate that M. mitu is sister to the crestless curassow, the other Mitu species with brown eumelanin in the tail tip; together, these two species are the sister group to the rest of the Mitu genus.
+The Alagoas curassow lineage has been distinct since the Miocene-Pliocene boundary (approximately 5 million years ago), when it became isolated in refugia in the Atlantic Forest.

 Conservation efforts

 As this species is extinct in the wild, the total population of 130 birds only persists in two separate captive populations.
 A reintroduction plan is being organized, though it faces challenges.
 Even if the population could be bred to healthy numbers, the species would need to be reintroduced into a large natural geographical area.
 Human expansion and overpopulation has caused nearly all of the Alagoas curassow's natural habitat to be destroyed.
 One potential reintroduction site has been proposed.
 Precautions would have to be taken in order to prevent illegal hunting of the species after reintroduction.